 For those that wish to apply, OYCI will ensure that all applications have clear instructions for completion and application forms will be free from personal questions that are not relevant to the vacancy and that may lead to discrimination.

-OYCI will ensure all staff involved at any stage in the recruitment and selection process will receive equality diversity and inclusion awareness training.
+OYCI will ensure all staff involved at any stage in the recruitment and selection process will receive equality, diversity and inclusion awareness training.
 This will ensure that those involved in the recruitment process will not discriminate either knowingly or unknowingly by asking any questions which may lead to discrimination.

 Terms & Conditions of Employment